The Ultimate Travel Guide to Nuuk

 Nightlife in Nuuk – where to go out

-If you want to hit the town after a big day of exploring Nuuk and its surroundings, you’ll be pleased to know there are a variety of options available to you, depending on your mood.
+If you want to hit the town after a big day of exploring, you’ll be pleased to know there are a variety of options available to you, depending on your mood.

 - Skyline Bar at the top of Hotel Hans Egede is a sophisticated night out with cocktails and live piano